The Rich, Delicious and Distinctly American History of the Ice Cream Cocktail

 The future of the ice cream cocktail

-Just this month, two dessert-focused lessons were taught at the virtual Portland Cocktail Week (sponsored by Campari Academy).
+Last year, two dessert-focused lessons were taught at the virtual Portland Cocktail Week (sponsored by Campari Academy).
 The lessons featured the talents of Story Stuart of Beans and Barlour, a Florida-based dessert bar that serves serves boozy milkshakes and ice cream cocktails, as well as Danielle Crouch, owner of the Las Vegas-based cocktail joint Jammyland (you can find those lessons here).

 “The American cocktail revolution has matured, and I think many of us are considering new ways to employ the skills we’ve picked up along our journeys,” says Crouch, whose first attempt at combining the worlds of dairy and booze started a decade ago with a 22-proof Strawberry Angostura Ice Cream (it used bitters as the base spirit).